bertiewooster/chempy/README.rst

    >>> Substance.from_formula("H2O(s)").composition
    {1: 2, 8: 1}

-Improved parsing v???: Malformed chemical formulas will now yield a parse error.
+Improved parsing in v0.9.0: Invalid chemical formulas will now yield a parse error.
-For example, consider methane, whose formula should be ``"CH4"``.
+For example, consider methane, whose formula is ``"CH4"``.
-First, with the chemical formula entered correctly, the results will be as expected for methane:
+With the chemical formula entered correctly, the results will be as expected for methane:

 .. code:: python